bri25yu/march/README.md

 Encoder/decoder vs decoder-only paradigm.
 Would need a tad bit of dataset work for decoder-only, but it's just converting from text to tokens.

 Bottlenecks -- force model summarization in not the L dim but the D dim.
 Could go from something like 768 to 384 to 192 layer by layer or even the inverse.
 768 is a huge representation for a single token.
 Maybe have the scaled up dims the same i.e. attention is still the same 768 = 12 heads by 64 qkv dim but the intermediate dim is like 192 and feedforward is the same 192 to 768 * 4 and back down to 192.

+# Baseline V2

+- [TODO] More hidden dim less layers, generally more ablations on less layers
+- [TODO] Relative position encoding - T5 and rotary
+- GELU-GLU activation in FF
+- Round both embedding and FF layers to multiple of 64
+- No key/value cross attention map